oughtinc/primer/chapters/deduction/chain-of-thought.md

 In the previous example chain-of-thought is used to elicit a more elaborate answer.
 However, often chain-of-thought is used in cases where all we want to do is improve the correctness of a final answer, without changing the answer format itself.

-We can achieve this by separately eliciting the reasoning and the final answer, so that we can more directly compare the answer to the moel without chain-of-thought:
+We can achieve this by separately eliciting the reasoning and the final answer, so that we can more directly compare the answer to the model without chain-of-thought:

 {% code title="answer_by_reasoning.py" overflow="wrap" %}
 ```python